Jake Jervis: 2012–13 season

 On 22 August, Jervis joined Carlisle United of League One on loan for a month.
 He made his debut three days later and scored as Carlisle beat Portsmouth 4–2.
-He missed his penalty in the shootout against Preston North End as Carlisle were eliminated from the Football League Trophy, and the next weekend missed an open goal against Hartlepool United, although Carlisle still won the match.
+He missed his penalty in the shootout against Preston North End as Carlisle were eliminated from the Football League Trophy, and the next weekend he missed an open goal against Hartlepool United, although Carlisle still won the match.
 Two first-half goals against Swindon Town meant he returned to Birmingham having scored three times in five league matches.

 With their top scorer Jean-Louis Akpa Akpro out injured for three months, League One leaders Tranmere Rovers signed Jervis on loan in time for him to make another goal-scoring debut as his new club lost 3–1 at AFC Bournemouth on 20 October.
 He damaged an ankle during the match, so missed two weeks of his loan spell, making four more appearances without scoring.
 Within days of his return to Birmingham, he moved to another League One club, Portsmouth, on a one-month loan.
 He scored once in three appearances before the loan was extended until 4 January 2013, but two days later he was recalled after injuries to Marlon King and Peter Løvenkrands left Birmingham with Nikola Žigić as their only fit senior striker.
 He made his first league appearance for Birmingham on 29 December, replacing Callum Reilly shortly after Bolton Wanderers took a 3–1 lead.

 Elazıgspor

 Jervis moved abroad for the first time, joining Elazığspor, near the bottom of the Turkish Süper Lig, in January 2013 for a fee reported as €50,000.
 He signed a three-and-a-half-year contract.
-Included in the starting eleven for the away match against Fenerbahçe on 20 January, Jervis opened the scoring with an 11th-minute header.
-The match finished 2–2, as Fenerbahçe equalised in the third minute of stoppage time.
-After three matches he broke his foot, and played only one more league match.
-After the club defaulted on his wages, his contract was cancelled in September 2013.
+Included in the starting eleven for the away match against Fenerbahçe on 20 January, Jervis opened the scoring with an 11th-minute header; the match finished 2–2, as Fenerbahçe equalised in the third minute of stoppage time.
+After three matches he broke his foot, played only one more league match, and the club defaulted on his wages.

 Portsmouth

 He trained with Sheffield United, Coventry City, and with his former club Portsmouth.
 They and Sheffield United wanted to sign him, but his age meant that any new club would be liable for training and development compensation unless this were waived by his previous club.
-In addition, a FIFA investigation concluded he had still been registered with Elazığspor when the transfer window closed, so was unable to sign for another club until the next window, in January 2014.
+Furthermore, although his contract with Elazıgspor was eventually cancelled in September 2013, a FIFA investigation concluded he had still been registered with that club when the transfer window closed, so could not sign for another until the next window opened in January 2014.
 On 9 January, he signed for Portsmouth until the end of the season.

 Ross County

-On 7 June 2014, Jervis signed for Ross County.
-He scored on his debut against St Johnstone in a 2–1 defeat.
+On 7 June 2014, Jervis signed for Scottish Premiership club Ross County.
+He scored on his debut against St Johnstone in a 2–1 defeat, and finished the season with four goals from 27 league matches.